fmottes/jax-morph/README.md

 then it can be imported as a normal package anywhere.

-- A very minimal (for the moment) working example of how a simulation can be carried out can be found under Francesco/00 - Intial testing.ipynb
+- A very minimal (for the moment) working example of how a simulation can be carried out can be found under Francesco/00 - Initial testing.ipynb.
+A more comprehensive (and comprehensible) guide will follow!

 - Usage of 32-bit precision floats instead of 64-bit ones leads to a considerable speedup (> 3x)